 Travel Documentation for Saudi Arabia

 After the application for the Saudi Arabia Visitor Visa has been completed and approved, it will be sent to the traveler by email.
-Travelers can present a copy of the Saudi eVisa, along with their passport, to the Saudi border authorities on arrival.

-Travelers can present a copy of the Saudi eVisa on arrival in Saudi Arabia, along with their passport, to the Saudi border authorities.
+Tourists then just need to present a copy of the Saudi eVisa on arrival in Saudi Arabia, along with their passport, to the Saudi border authorities.

 The passport details entered on the application form must match the traveler’s passport exactly.
 If the information does not correspond, the electronic visa will not be valid.